Japanese aircraft carrier Hiryū: Japanese air defenses fail

 While VT-3 was still attacking Hiryū, American dive bombers arrived over the Japanese carriers almost undetected and began their dives.
 It was at this time, around 10:20, that in the words of Jonathan Parshall and Anthony Tully, the "Japanese air defenses would finally and catastrophically fail."
 Three American dive bomber squadrons now attacked the three other carriers and set each of them on fire.

-Hiryū was untouched and proceeded to launch 18 D3As, escorted by six Zeros, at 10:54.
+However, Hiryū was untouched and proceeded to launch 18 D3As, escorted by six Zeros, at 10:54.
 En route, the Zeros engaged a group of Enterprise SBDs that they had spotted.
 They failed to shoot down any of the dive bombers, but two of the Zeros were shot up by the bombers' rear gunners, with one Zero forced to ditch near a destroyer on its return.
 American radar detected the incoming Japanese dive bombers at 11:52 and vectored Yorktowns CAP of 20 Wildcats against them.
 The Wildcats shot down three of the remaining Zeros for the loss of one of their own and engaged the D3As.
-Only seven of the dive bombers survived long enough to make their attack on Yorktown and two of those were shot down by flak during their dive, but they made three direct hits and two near misses that badly damaged the carrier and set her on fire.
+Only seven of the Japanese dive bombers survived long enough to make their attack on Yorktown and two of those were shot down by flak during their dive, but they made three direct hits and two near misses that badly damaged the carrier and set her on fire.

 Confident that his men had sunk Yorktown, Yamaguchi launched a second wave of ten B5Ns (including one from Akagi), escorted by six Zeros (two from Kaga), at 13:30, with the instruction that they attack a separate carrier than that hit by the first wave.
 However, the Americans had managed to extinguish the fires on Yorktown by 14:00, and the carrier was making 19 kn by 14:30 when the second strike group approached.
 As a result, the strike pilots mistook her for one of her undamaged sisters, and launched the attack.
 At that moment, six Wildcats were on CAP duty, and four of these were vectored toward the attacking aircraft while the other two were retained to cover the takeoff of ten Wildcats fueling on deck.
 The Japanese were jumped at 14:38 by two Wildcats, which shot down one torpedo bomber before they were both shot down by the escorting Zeros (two Zeros were shot down later for the loss of one Wildcat).
 Four more B5Ns fell during the attack, but two of the survivors managed to score hits on Yorktown that damaged three boilers and knocked out all electrical power so that she could not pump fuel oil to starboard to counteract her six-degree list to port.
 Seventeen minutes later, after the list increased to 23 degrees, the crew was ordered to abandon ship.
 Of the four Zeros and five B5Ns that returned to Hiryū, only two Zeros and three bombers were still airworthy.